Luke 12: I came to bring fire to the earth

-The Cambridge Bible for Schools and Colleges makes reference to an ‘unwritten saying’ of Christ, He who is near me is near the fire, which is recorded by Ignatius, Origen and Didymus.
+F. W. Farrar, in the Cambridge Bible for Schools and Colleges, makes reference to an ‘unwritten saying’ of Christ, He who is near me is near the fire, which is recorded by Ignatius, Origen and Didymus.

 Make peace with your adversary

-The final verses of the chapter (verses 57-59) make use of an illustration based on a pecuniary claim heard before the magistrates' bench (ἄρχοντα, archonta, a Lukan word also appearing four times in the Acts of the Apostles):
+The final verses of the chapter (verses 57–59) make use of an illustration based on a pecuniary claim heard before the magistrates' bench (ἄρχοντα, archonta, a Lukan word also appearing four times in the Acts of the Apostles):